+- engaging in a course of conduct,

 - on the basis of sex,

 - directed at a specific person, that

 - i. would cause a reasonable person to fear for the person's safety, or

 - ii. the safety of others; or

 - iii.
 Suffer substantial emotional distress.